structured-query-language/structured-query-language.github.io/cost-per-query-in-snowflake-using-credits_attributed_compute-metric-in-query_attribution_history-view.md

 # Cost per Query in Snowflake using credits_attributed_compute metric in query_attribution_history View

 Snowflake has introduced a new View `QUERY_ATTRIBUTION_HISTORY` in `SNOWFLAKE.ACCOUNT_USAGE`.
-This View holds the Snowflake Credits consumption attributed to a single Query execution in Snowflake.
+This View holds the Snowflake Credits consumption attributed to a Query execution for recurrent queries as following:

 ```sql
 select